 Deer is a tiny town located in the state of Arkansas.
 With a population of 135 people and just one neighborhood, Deer is the 317th largest community in Arkansas.
 Much of the housing stock in Deer was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Deer economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Deer, where the median household income is .

-When you are in Deer, you'll notice that it is more blue-collar than most other communities in America.
-56.36% of Deer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Deer is a blue-collar town, with 56.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Deer is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Deer who work in healthcare suport services (29.09%), sales jobs (14.55%), and office and administrative support (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Deer has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Deer has few renters and college students.
 But the biggest reason it is quieter in Deer than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Deer may be for you.